JD Notae

-Janaud "JD" Notae (born October 27, 1998) is an American professional basketball player for Trapani Shark of the Italian Lega Basket Serie A (LBA).
-He played college basketball for the Arkansas Razorbacks of the Southeastern Conference (SEC).
-He previously played for the Jacksonville Dolphins.
+Janaud "JD" Notae (born October 27, 1998) is an American professional basketball player for Bàsquet Manresa of the Liga ACB and the EuroCup.
+He previously played college basketball for the Arkansas Razorbacks and the Jacksonville Dolphins.

 Early life

 Notae was raised by a single mother, Stacy, and often lived with his grandmother or his mother's friends.
 He was separated from his mother for four years after she was imprisoned.
 Notae grew up playing football before starting to play basketball in eighth grade.
 He attended Newton High School in Covington, Georgia, where he played basketball alongside Ashton Hagans and Isaiah Miller.
 Notae was named GACA 7A North Player of the Year.
 He was lightly recruited and committed to playing college basketball for Jacksonville over offers from Kennesaw State and North Carolina A&T.

 College career

 Notae immediately assumed a leading role for Jacksonville.
 On December 28, 2017, he scored a freshman season-high 30 points in an 81–60 win over Middle Georgia State.
 On February 15, 2018, Notae suffered a season-ending foot injury during a game against NJIT.
 As a freshman, Notae averaged 15.4 points and 4.7 rebounds per game and was named Atlantic Sun Freshman of the Year.
 On November 21, 2018, Notae recorded a career-high 40 points, eight rebounds and five assists in a 123–77 victory over Florida Memorial.
 As a sophomore, he averaged 15.5 points, 6.2 rebounds and 3.4 assists per game, earning Second Team All-Atlantic Sun honors.

 For his junior season, Notae transferred to Arkansas, choosing the Razorbacks over Seton Hall, Iowa State, Oklahoma State and Creighton, among others.
 He sat out for one season due to NCAA transfer rules.
 He suffered a broken wrist during offseason workouts in 2020.
 Notae was named Southeastern Conference (SEC) Sixth Man of the Year as a junior.
 He averaged 12.8 points, 3.1 rebounds, 1.9 assists and 1.4 steals per game, shooting 38.2 percent from the field.
 As a senior, Notae was named to the First Team All-SEC.